mojunaid/portfolio/readme.md

 ##  Deployment

-This website is deployed on [Netlify/Vercel/GitHub Pages - Update with your actual hosting].
+This website is deployed on GitHub Pages.

 **Live URL**: [(https://mojunaid.github.io/portfolio/)]